-The P9030 can be externally reset by pulling the RESET pin to a logic high above the V{IH} level.
+The IDTP9036 can be externally reset by pulling the RESET pin to a logic high above the V{IH} level.

-The RESET pin is a dedicated high-impedance active-high digital input, and the effect is similar to the power-up reset function.
-Because of the internal low voltage monitoring scheme, the use of the external RESET pin is not mandatory.
+The RESET pin is a dedicated high-impedance active-high digital input, and its effect is similar to the power-up reset function.
+Because of the internal low-voltage monitoring scheme, the use of the external RESET pin is not mandatory.
 A manual external reset scheme can be added by connecting 5V to the RESET pin through a simple switch.
 When RESET is HIGH, the microcontroller's registers are set to the default configuration.
 When the RESET pin is released to a LOW, the microcontroller starts executing the code from the boot address.
-If the application is in a noisy environment, an external RC filter is recommended (see Figure 10 for reference)